Resume

 2. Teamwork

 Teamwork is about how well you collaborate with peers and colleagues.
-In other words, how well can you use each other’s strengths to achieve success?
+And no, you don’t need to be the most extroverted person (trust me) to show your teamwork skills.
+It comes down to encouraging each other's strengths to achieve success.

-Employers value workers that can cooperate with colleagues and contribute to group efforts.
-It’s crucial for reinforcing overall team performance and nurturing a collaborative, thriving work environment.
+Employers value workers who can cooperate with colleagues and contribute to group efforts.
+It’s great for reinforcing overall team performance and nurturing a collaborative work environment.

 3. Leadership

-This isn’t just important for positions where you’re expected to lead a team.
-It’s also important for juniors and mid-level candidates because it shows you can take initiative, collaborate well with others, and navigate projects to success—these can lead to better project outcomes and career advancement, which is why they’re so desirable.
+And this isn’t just for positions where you’re expected to lead a team.
+It’s also important for juniors and mid-level candidates because it shows you can take initiative, collaborate well with others, and navigate projects.
+These can lead to better outcomes and career advancement (which is why they’re so desirable).

-If you’d like to be specific about a particular leadership skill you excel in, you might mention one of the following:
+If you’d like to be specific about particular leadership skills you excel in, you can mention one of the following:

 • Coaching